Kelowna Mountie at centre of UBCO wellness check lawsuit faces new accusations - BC Local News

 The plaintiff only became aware that she had a right to complain and take legal action against Browning’s actions following media reports about recent allegations against Browning and the RCMP’s statements that ‘they take complaints seriously.'”

-The Capital News has reached out to Kelowna RCMP for a response to the allegations.
+The RCMP has not yet been formally served with the lawsuit but the claims will be reviewed and addressed by the Department of Justice through the normal civil processes, said Staff-Sgt.
+Janelle Shoihet.

+“The allegations are also being reviewed to determine if there are any other actions that need to be taken,” she added.

-Const.
-Browning was placed on desk duty after criminal and internal investigations were launched related to her actions against Wang.
+Browning was placed on administrative leave after criminal and internal investigations were launched related to her actions against Wang.

-Southeast District RCMP chief superintendent Brad Haugli told media on July 2 that the investigations would be handled by the Abbotsford RCMP and findings would be forwarded to the BC Prosecution Service sometime throughout the month.
+Shoihet said the criminal investigation into the previous allegations has been completed and is now subject to an external review by the Abbotsford Police Department.
+Once they have completed their review, and if there are no other investigative requirements, the materials will then be sent to the BC Prosecution Service for charge assessment.

 An online petition calling for Browning to be fired and criminally charged has reached nearly 375,000 signatures.